-At VuePoint Solutions, we love to see new technologies coming along with the potential to enhance the market (we dislike the word “disrupt” as that infers causing a disturbance or problem which in our minds is negative).
+At VuePoint Solutions, we love to see new technologies coming along with the potential to enhance the market (we dislike the word “disrupt” as that implies causing a disturbance or problem which in our minds is negative).
 So we have been following the debate surrounding blockchain and its ability to enhance the energy market place with interest.

 There is a lot of hype and excitement around, with claims it can revolutionise the marketplace and replace intermediaries and their fees etc.

 Gartner currently has blockchain at the “peak of inflated expectations” stage of their hype cycle for emerging technologies for 2017 with a prediction that it will reach the “plateau of productivity” in the next 5 to 10 years.

 We honestly think that with the right application there is a place in the market for blockchain and deployed correctly, it could be a very useful tool in enabling companies like us to continue to deliver game changing technological solutions to make the lives of our customers better.
 However, there are a lot of hurdles, and complexity that needs to be overcome, before it will deliver to the expectations of current hype, but this is exactly why we are starting to invest in the technology.